 Creators generate “Ad Inventory”, and the social media platform “sell” the inventory buy showing Ads (aka, using their Ad Supply)

-Following a user, this is when ads chase you accross sites.
+Following a user, this is when ads chase you across sites.

 CPM Cost per thousand views